yiyeum/contact-list/README.md

 * Wireframes
 <img src="https://user-images.githubusercontent.com/20132973/54352633-553c9c00-460f-11e9-9dd4-8235071ee5d7.jpg" width="430">

-## Features
-* Search the contact list by enter key ↵
-* Display all the lists when the search input is cleared
-* Responsive screens

 ## Features considered to be added in the future
 * Pagination for more than 20 lists